 Step 3: Communicate

-If you don't speak Japanese, try: 1.
-Google Translate: Use camera mode to translate signs and documents 2.
+Language is the real obstacle.
+1. Google Translate: Use camera mode to translate signs and documents 2.
 Show this phrase: 「ペットが緊急です。英語を話せる方はいますか?」(My pet has an emergency.
 Does anyone speak English?)
 3. Point and gesture: Show photos or videos of symptoms 4.
 Translation apps: Prepare key phrases in advance

 Step 4: Payment